UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 Temple Stats and Trends

-- Temple is 2-1 against the spread and 3-0 overall in games when it puts up more than 28.6 points.
+- Temple is 2-1 against the spread and 3-0 overall in games when it scores more than 28.6 points.

-- The Owls have 11 giveaways this season, while the Knights have 13 takeaways .
+- The Owls have turned the ball over 11 times, two fewer times than the Knights have forced turnovers (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.